Eliminate Critical Risks in the Cloud

 Software as a service (SaaS)

-• User access controls and MFA: Since SaaS applications are accessible online, implement robust user access controls and multi-factor authentication mechanisms to prevent unauthorized access.
+• User access controls & MFA: Enforce multi-factor authentication and access controls to prevent unauthorized access.

 Infrastructure as a service (IaaS)